bruntouchables/GitRevive/README.md

 ### Uniqueness
 Our extension is the **first** extension that brings GitHub’s old header back **without any flickering**.
-We :heart: GitHub and would like it to be perfect again!
+We <3 GitHub and would like it to be perfect again!

 ### Authors